To our dear clients and friends,

 As you are aware we all need to be reducing social contact as much as possible.

-As we prepare for further lock-downs, veterinary services have been deemed as “essential” for our society and we will try to remain open and offer service for as long.
-With this privilege comes enormous responsibility, both to and from you, our clients, and especially to my amazing team of vets and nurses.
+During the current crisis, veterinary services have been deemed as “essential” for our society and so we will continue to operate and service our community.
+With this privilege comes enormous responsibility, both to and from you, our clients, and especially to our amazing team of vets and nurses.

-Please arrive on time.
+Please arrive on time for your appointment.
 If you are too late, we may have to re-schedule your visit.

-For appointments, please be very clear about what you need so we can allocate the correct amount of time.
-If you ask for extra services after you arrive, we will probably decline your request.
+When making appointments, please be very clear about what you need so we can allocate the correct amount of time.
+If you ask for extra services after you arrive, we may decline your request.
 We’re very happy to help and to take as long as required, but we need to know in advance how long to allocate to you.

 For medication repeats, food purchases, etc, please phone ahead and tell us what you need so we can prepare it.
 We will then phone you back and get you to pay over the phone if possible so that your contact time here is minimal.